dbrundu/Django-Bootstrap_Course/README.md

-# Django and Bootstrap Course - collection of exercises
+# Udemy Courses - collection of exercises